The story of Jorge Garcia is heartbreaking.

 These facts and practical realities can help explain things, but there are more pressing questions: Where is our compassion?
 Why are we so uncaring and unable to love our neighbor as ourselves?
 Why can’t we put ourselves in their shoes and see their families as our families?

 Even if Jorge Garcia had not done all he could, how can anyone see his sobbing family and say, “I have no sympathy”?

 In an episode of the dystopian television series, “Black Mirror,” a soldier hunts down and kills hideous humanoids called roaches.

 However, we learn later that he and his team have brain implants that make them see the faces of humans as monsters, and hear their voices as creaturely squeaks.

 The human problem of sin – fed by cable news, xenophobia and racism – has served as our own “implants” causing us to turn a blind eye to the humanity of the other.

 Were our hearts ruled by love of God and neighbor, we could not so flippantly turn away from the drowning of a refugee or the deportation of a loving and hardworking father.

 We have much work to do to fill our minds with better information and our hearts with more compassionate vision.
 Even so, we must.

-Corey Fields is senior pastor of Calvary Baptist Church in Newark, Delaware.
+Senior pastor of Calvary Baptist Church in Newark, Delaware.
 His work has included cultivating congregational vision for missional ministry and ecumenical social justice efforts.